wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hbase-geo-replication-configure-dns.md

 4. In the left pane, expand **DSN**, **Contoso-DNS-CN**.
 5. Enter the following information:
 	- **DNS Domain**: enter the DNS suffix of the Contoso-DNS-CE.
 For example: Contoso-DNS-CE.b5.internal.chinacloudapp.cn.
-	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CE’s IP address.
+	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CE's IP address.
 6. Press **ENTER**, and then click **OK**.
-Now you will be able to resolve the Contoso-DNS-CE’s IP address from Contoso-DNS-CN.
+Now you will be able to resolve the Contoso-DNS-CE's IP address from Contoso-DNS-CN.
 7. Repeat the steps to add a DNS forwarder to the DNS service on the Contoso-DNS-CE virtual machine with the following values:
 	- **DNS Domain**: enter the DNS suffix of the Contoso-DNS-CN.
-	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CN’s IP address.
+	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CN's IP address.

 ##Test the name resolution across the virtual networks